2nd Corinthians Chapters 2 and 3– John Karmelich

 a)

-is equal to such a task?" is a question Paul asks of himself as well as
+"Who is equal to such a task?" is a question Paul asks of himself as

 b)

-is not so special that only "he" could preach the Gospel.
+that he is not so special that only "he" could preach the

-become aware of specific sins and then make an effort to not repeat that same sin.
+when we become aware of specific sins and then make an effort to not repeat

-"never"!) a point in our lives where we are no longer good enough for
+on the word "never"!) a point in our lives where we are no longer

 "future" sins prior to us committing those sins.